Vance Joy at Scala

 Starting with Emmylou, followed by From Afar (probably the best song), Red Eye and Wasted Time, Vance showed off confidence onstage, thanks to his band, who were good partners for the live set.
 With a drummer, a bass player and a keyboardist, Vance could dare a little bit more, maybe trying to explore more territories of the musical spectrum.
 The gig continued with a solo ukulele song Snaggletooth, followed by Play with Fire and the finale Riptide.
 This music sounds like background music, or advertising tracks, more than a real band or a real songwriter: if Vance wants to breakthrough long-term in the music business, he should try to improve his characteristics in order to create a more personal sound.

 The opening act Rhode were definitely more interesting than the main singer, thanks to a deep voice, better songs and a more convincing allure.
 Rhodes have only one EP released to date, entitled Raise Your Love, with four pop songs à la Bright Eyes.
 For sure this young boy needs to improve his skills, but this premise is promising.
 Vance Joy should work more on his skills and his songs.
 To date, there is something about this Australian guy that doesn’t win.
 Back to school Vance!

 Photos: Adam Bennett

-For further information on Vance Joy and future events visit here.
+For further information and future events visit Vance Joy’s website here.

 Watch the video for Riptide here: